timeester3648/MultiEngine-UTL/docs/module_progressbar.md

 > progressbar::Percentage::finish();
 > ```

 Start, update & finish progress bar display.
-Percentage is a value in $[0, 1]$ range, corresponding to a porting of total progress.
+Percentage is a value in $[0, 1]$ range, corresponding to a portion of total progress.

 > ```cpp
 > progressbar::Ruler::Ruler(